drewlevitt/python-boot-camp/README.md

 - syntax and logic
 - case study: geocoding street addresses using the Google Maps Geocoding API.

 Initially presented for students in CP 201B Planning Methods Gateway II, UC Berkeley Department of City and Regional Planning, April 2016.
+Revised for CP201A, September 2024.